-New language features, including group by, try/catch, switch, function items, maps, arrays, support for JSON.
+New language features including group by, try/catch, switch, function items, maps, arrays, support for JSON.

-Very efficient XQuery Update Facility 1.0 implementation for inserting, deleting, renaming and replacing nodes.
+Highly efficient XQuery Update Facility 1.0 implementation for inserting, deleting, renaming and replacing nodes.

 Direct access to Java procedures and object manipulation provides near endless extendability and simple integration of external Java libraries.

-Our JSON extension offers out-of-the-box support to convert XML to JSON and vice-versa.
+Out-of-the-box support to convert XML to JSON and vice-versa.

 The SQL Module contains XQuery functions to access relational databases from XQuery using SQL.
-It allows developers to execute arbitrary SQL and retrieve the results for further processing.
+It allows developers to execute arbitrary SQL statements and retrieve the results for further processing.